hoopdad/hoopdad.github.io/docs/cloud/_posts/2024-08-03-Azure-Managed-Identity-for-Service-Accounts.md

 Good thought went into the concept of the Managed Identity.
 It solves the above problems in a few ways.

 - Managed Identities are clearly not user accounts, managed separately and can auto-cleanup when resources are deleted.
-- Password rotation is fully automated and one-time or short-term (minutes or seconds) passwords are used.
+- Password rotation is not needed since the system uses a just-in-time token mechanism.
 - A clever environment variable injection method puts the authentication information exactly and only where it needs to be.

 ## How To Use a Managed Identity